pendulum-project/ntpd-rs/docs/development/threat-model.md

   world-writable, the system will emit a warning
 - If the configuration socket (used to update the configuration) is world-writable, the system will emit a warning
-- The observability socket (used to read the configuration/status) is a unix socket, which is unreachable over the network by default
+- The observability socket (used to read the configuration/status) is a Unix socket, which is unreachable over the network by default
 - If any actor tries to read the clock too often, the system will stop responding a valid time to them
-- If the nts cookie key storage file is world-readable, the system will emit a warning.
+- If the NTS cookie key storage file is world-readable, the system will emit a warning.
 The system will never create this file with permissions other than `0600`.